reemibb/coffee-shop-web/README.md

 ## Project Details

 A coffee shop website.
-Organized as efficiently and smoothly as possible using angular and typescript. coffee-shop-db is the website's local database using xampp and php.
+Organized as efficiently and smoothly as possible using angular and typescript. [coffee-shop-db](https://github/reemibb/coffee-shop-db) is the website's local database using xampp and php.

+## License

+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.